hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 5. The $129 USD [Sony Spresense Kit](https://shop.framos.com/us/spresense) with Breakout Board and Camera and now works on the Arduino IDE.
 Absolutely nothing wrong with this board, I have just not yet got it doing Machine Learning on the Arduino IDE yet.
 Note: uses LED0, LED1, LED2, LED3 instead of LEDB, LEDG, LEDR <br><img src="https://user-images.githubusercontent.com/5605614/176248308-bad3aaa0-fa86-4b34-9a98-e140af242199.png"  width = 55/>
 6. The $25.50 USD [Arduino Nano-RP2040-Connect](https://store.arduino.cc/usa/nano-rp2040-connect-with-headers) Is very new but has lots of potential over the RPI Pico as it has WiFi and BLE onboard and the $4 USD [RPI Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/) Amazing board for the price. <br><img src="https://user-images.githubusercontent.com/5605614/176248392-4cfa47f3-5533-40eb-a8f6-00b2faef2ae8.png"  width = 20/>
 7. The $25.00 USD [ArducamPico-4ML](https://www.arducam.com/raspberry-pi-pico-machine-learning/) This board looks like it would be perfect for machine learning with a mini screen and camera but I have never got it properly working on the Arduino IDE.<br><img src="https://user-images.githubusercontent.com/5605614/176248456-b4cda708-2995-4f6b-8d02-47915015c2fb.png"  width = 50/>
+8. What boards will be available in 2023?
+Cheaper, faster, more efficient.
 <hr>

 #### 14